rev-net/memo/memo.md

 - **Revnet Research Group, LLC (RRG):** The split operator of the $REV revnet to start.
 - **Revnet Fund 1, LLC (RF1):** A fund that interfaces between traditional limited partners and onchain revnets.

-It is important to also mention Juicebox DAO ($JBX), a community that has been instrumental to the research and development of revnets.
+It is important to also mention Juicebox DAO ($JBX), the community instrumental to the research and development of revnets.

 In summary, they have the following relationships:
 - $REV's split is operated by RRG, described below.